Chayei Sarah (Life of Sarah)

 “And God said to him in a dream, ‘Yes, I know that you did this in the integrity of your heart.
 For I also withheld you from sinning against Me; therefore I did not let you touch her.’”
 (Genesis 20:6)

-Many believe that Sarah’s gave her servant Hagar to Abraham in order to raise up children for him because she lacked faith.
+Many believe that Sarah lacked faith when she gave her servant Hagar to Abraham in order to raise up children for him.
 Jewish tradition, however, holds that Sarah was convinced that God would be true to His promise to bring forth nations through Abraham, and that she was acting in faith.

 Hagar was not just any servant, either.
 Sarah personally trained her in faith.
 Moreover, it is quite possible that she was Pharaoh’s daughter.